JetBrains/teamcity-documentation/topics/subscribing-to-notifications.md

 >Note that TeamCity comes with a default notification rule.
 It will send you an email notification if a build with your changes has failed.
 This rule starts working after you enter the email address.

 * __IDE Notifier__: the required TeamCity plugin must be installed in your IDE.
 For the details on installing TeamCity IDE plugins, refer to [Installing Tools](installing-tools.md).
-* __Jabber Notifier__*: available as an [external plugin](https://plugins.jetbrains.com/plugin/17722-notifier-jabber-xmpp), expects entering a Jabber account name.
-Note that instead of Jabber you can specify your Google Talk account here if this option is [configured by the System Administrator](setting-up-google-mail-and-google-talk-as-notification-servers.md#Google+Talk).
-{product="tc"}
 * __Slack Notifier__: requires signing in to Slack and relies on the Slack connection configured in the project settings.
 Read more on how to configure the connection to Slack [here](configuring-connections.md#Slack).
 * (obsolete) __Windows Tray Notifier__: [Windows Tray Notifier](windows-tray-notifier.md) must be installed.
 {product="tc"}